Adebimpeanalyst/Effects-of-HIIT-Exercise/README.md

 The two variables consist of two variables

-•	Run the test
+- Run the test

 There was a significant relationship between the likelihood to continue training and gender, X2 (1) = 4.126, p-value = 0.042

-4.Scenario
+#### Scenario 4

-1.Descriptive statistics for all of the participant demographics and outcome variables
+- Descriptive statistics for all of the participant demographics and outcome variables

 The average caffeine intake is 6.883mg/kg, with a standard deviation of 1.05mg/kg, also the minimum rating of caffeine intake is 3.90mg/kg,